 In the picture is what appears to be a logo of some metal with holes, holding a zamor sphere and in the Zamor Sphere appears to be the island of Voya Nui and the light in the island symbol is the location of the Mask of Life.

-(Like I said, if you are going to give an answer, please explain the parts of the markings for each of the Kanoka give a full explanation of the various meanings and significance have many stories behind the symbols for every Kanoka.
+(Like I said, if you are going to give an answer, please explain the parts just like how you explained the markings for each of the Kanoka from the last post and give answers with various meanings and significance have many stories behind the symbols for every Kanoka.

 E.g., the head of Ganesha, in hinduism, shows a representation of opening the ears and eyes, and not the mouth, the head of the elephant represents knowledge showcasing how an elephant never forgets as well as how gentle and humble Ganesha is which symbolizes Humility, and the one tusk that is intact whereas the other broken tusk emphasizes that there is only one Supreme being.